Polarization density

 In classical electromagnetism, polarization density (or electric polarization, or simply polarization) is the vector field that expresses the volumetric density of permanent or induced electric dipole moments in a dielectric material.
-When a dielectric is placed in an external electric field, its molecules gain electric dipole moment and the dielectric is said to be polarized.
+When a dielectric is placed in an external electric field, its atoms or molecules gain electric dipole moment and the dielectric is said to be polarized.

-Electric polarization of a given dielectric material sample is defined as the quotient of electric dipole moment (a vector quantity, expressed as coulombs*meters (C*m) in SI units) to volume (meters cubed).
+Electric polarization of a given dielectric material sample is defined as the quotient of electric dipole moment (a vector quantity, expressed as coulombs-meters (C⋅m) in SI units) to volume (in meters cubed).

 Polarization density is denoted mathematically by P; in SI units, it is expressed in coulombs per square meter (C/m^{2}).

 Polarization density also describes how a material responds to an applied electric field as well as the way the material changes the electric field, and can be used to calculate the forces that result from those interactions.
 It can be compared to magnetization, which is the measure of the corresponding response of a material to a magnetic field in magnetism.

 Similar to ferromagnets, which have a non-zero permanent magnetization even if no external magnetic field is applied, ferroelectric materials have a non-zero polarization in the absence of external electric field.